 Want to snorkel Kealakekua Bay & Capt Cook Monument but uncertain if kayaking is a good choice for your group?

 Small group snorkeling trips to Captain Cook Monument for groups with young children, older adults, and beginning paddlers:

 If you are wondering if your party is a good fit for kayaking, here’s a perfect alternative.
 Enjoy all the features of a kayak tour but without the strenuous paddling and for some, difficulty of launching or landing a kayak in ocean swells.
-If your party includes anyone over age 60, under age 10, beginners, or those with any mobility or health problems, a motorboat trip is a better choice!
+If your party includes anyone over age 60 or under age 10, beginning kayakers, or those with any mobility or health problems, a snorkeling cruise aboard our catamaran boat is a better choice!

 Deluxe Captain Cook Snorkeling Tour